dinghanshen/SWEM/README.md

 * Run: `pip install -r requirements.txt` to install requirements

 ## Data:
 * For convenience, we provide pre-processed versions for the following datasets: DBpedia, SNLI, Yahoo.
-Data are prepared in pickle format, adn each `.p` file has the same fields in the same order:
+Data are prepared in pickle format, and each `.p` file has the same fields in the same order:
 	* `train_text`, `val_text`, `test_text`, `train_label`, `val_label`, `test_label`, `dictionary(wordtoix)`, `reverse dictionary(ixtoword)`

 * These `.p` files can be downloaded from the links below.
 After downloading, you can put them into a `data` folder: